 - Make sure all metal parts are thoroughly dried.

 And what about when you don’t have water available?
 In this case, you can use:

 How do I properly clean my glasses?

-If you’re on the street and can’t get to a bathroom to clean your glasses that have just gotten dirty, you can use a cloth.
-(We recommend keeping one of these with you).
-Just like when you dry them after washing them with water, you should hold them well so they don’t break or get crooked.
+If you’re on the street and can’t get to a bathroom to clean your dirty glasses, you can use a cloth.
+We recommend keeping a cloth with you at all times.
+Just like when washing or drying your glasses, you should hold them so they don’t break or get crooked.

-If you hold one side and clean the other (the usual way), it will put too much pressure on the bridge and they could break in half.
+Holding one side and cleaning the other (the usual way) could put too much pressure on the bridge.
+They could break in half.
 If you use rimless glasses, the lenses could shatter, too.